HenryOwenz/ezop/documentation/ui_operation_interfaces.md

 ## Overview

-This document describes the UI operation interfaces implemented in CloudGate to provide a clearer separation between UI operations and their provider-specific implementations.
+This document describes the UI operation interfaces implemented in cloudgate to provide a clearer separation between UI operations and their provider-specific implementations.
 This architecture addresses terminology issues and creates a more flexible structure for supporting multiple cloud providers.

 ## Problem Statement